-This document describes the diagnostics procedure invoked from the UPDD Console (release 566 and above) or UPDD Status screen.
+This document describes the diagnostics procedure invoked from the UPDD Console (release 566 and above) or UPDD Status screen in older builds.
 It can also be invoked via the command line interface as described here.
 For Linux users invocation of the diagnostics routine is clarified here.
 The Diagnostic option will be enabled if there is a connection to the driver.